HEmile/hemile.github.io/_posts/2025-10-17-academic-obsidian.md

 Some other types of notes I use that are mostly quite similar to the four ones described above.
 Maybe for your workflow, these could inspire which ones to add.
 In general, I would suggest a note type (ie, tags) to be for categories (e.g. a human, a paper, a talk, a concept, a tool), but not about something specific like a field of study (about biology, about mathematics, about life, etc).
+If you're a botanist, a `#plant` tag is probably a good idea.
 - `#source/dataset`: Notes about datasets and benchmarks.
 - `#method`: Within AI, we often compare specific methods at their performance.
 Many papers introduce a method.
 I find it is unnecessary to have separate notes for the paper and the method it introduces.
 So this is a type I actually rarely use, and only for very established methods.
 Instead, I usually add the method name as an alias.
 - `#method/tool` and `#method/library`: Notes about tools and libraries that can be used in academic research.